Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 -- no values of productrevenue is less than 0.
 -- all revenue contains valid decimal or integer values.

--- A query shows there are unique values in sales_by_skew which are not in the tables products or sales_report.
+-- A query shows there are unique values in sales_by_sku which are not in the tables products or sales_report.
 -- The table should not be deleted because of this but it should be deleted after preserving those values.
 -- This one-to-one table seems redundant and everything could be placed into the sales_report table.
 -- Products should get a unique products key and not the sku column, while sales_report should get a sales key.